endixons/EndSectors/README.md

 ---
 ### 🤝 Contributing
 Feel free to open an **Issue** if you find a bug or a **Pull Request** if you want to improve the logic.
-Special thanks to all testers!
+Special thanks to all testers!!